matter-labs/zksync-lite-docs/docs/dev/providers.md

 ## ETH Proxy

-`ETHProxy` class is used to simplify some communication with Ethereum network.
+`ETHProxy` class is used to simplify some communication with the Ethereum network.

 ### Create ETH Proxy